dbogatov/status-site/articles/docs/development.md

 Testing is fairly simple.
 You need to run `#!bash dotnet test` in the `test/` directory.
-Do not forget to set env variable `ASPNETCORE_ENVIRONMENT` to `Testing`.
+Do not forget to set env variable `ASPNETCORE_ENVIRONMENT` to `Testing` and restore dependencies.

 !!! tip
-    For your convenience, there is a `./test-dotnet.sh` script that will do these action for you.
+    For your convenience, there is a `test/test-dotnet.sh` script that will do these actions for you.

 Testing provider[^4] will print the results of the testing.
 Specifically, you will see how many tests are failing, passing or being skipped.